FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 - 6th Order 3D -> 49 Channels
 - 7th Order 3D -> 64 Channels

-_B-Format_ can also be encoded without elevation - this is called 2D horizontal and is quite suitable for decoding to configurations that do not have speakers on elevated planes.
-The 2 dimensional Ambisonics data is encoded in multichannel files with a channel count defined by the function 2n+1
+_Ambisonics_ can also be encoded without elevation - this is called 2D horizontal and is quite suitable for decoding to configurations that do not have speakers on elevated planes.
+The 2 dimensional Ambisonic data is encoded in multichannel files with a channel count defined by the function 2n+1 (where n still is the Ambisonic order.

 - 1st Order 2D -> 4 Channels
 - 2nd Order 2D -> 5 Channels